KenKundert/why-invest-in-bitcoin/README.rst

 the entire world's economy.
 Apple has been a great stock to own in the past, but now its growth is limited; it is near the end of its range.
 What is unusual about bitcoin is that it is at the beginning of its range.
-It is relatively small at the moment but has a vast $200T total available market, and it benefits from the network effect, which causes it both to grow quickly and repel competitors.
-It currently represent an unprecedented opportunity for those that see it and get in early.
+It is relatively small at the moment but has a vast $200T total available market.
+It also benefits from the network effect, which causes it both to grow quickly and repel competitors.
+Bitcoin currently represent an unprecedented opportunity for those that see it and get in early.

 My advice to everyone is that they should get one and hold on.
 A single bitcoin currently represents a modest investment of $11k.
-But if it does replace the dollar, it could provide enough money to secure your future.
+But if bitcoin does replace the dollar, that small investement could provide enough money to secure your future.
+Get one for you, one for your spouse, and one for each of your kids to secure all their futures.